-- In a small bowl, mix 1 cup of the lightly cooked rice with 1 tablespoon of saffron-water mixture, gently mix and spread evenly in the bottom of the pot.
+- In a small bowl, mix 1 cup of the lightly cooked rice with the saffron-water mixture, gently mix, and spread evenly in the bottom of the pot.
 This will be the crispy rice referred to as Tahdig.

 - Pour the remainder of the rinsed rice to the pot and lightly fluff with a fork.
 Drizzle the remaining 2 tablespoons of oil over the top of the rice.

 - Pour the additional 1/4 cup water evenly over the top of the rice.
 Wrap the lid with a clean towel and place on top of the pot.

 - Allow the rice to steam over medium-low heat for 45 minutes.